-OOM is integrated with the Microservices Bus (MSB) component project, which provides fundamental microservices support such as service registration/discovery, external API gateway, internal API gateway, client software development kit (SDK), and Swagger SDK.
-MSB also supports OpenStack (Heat) and bare metal deployment.
+Microservices Bus (MSB) provides fundamental microservices supports including service registration/ discovery, external API gateway, internal API gateway, client software development kit (SDK), and Swagger SDK.
+MSB supports both OpenStack (Heat) and bare metal deployment.
+When integrating with OOM, MSB has a Kube2MSB registrar which can grasp services information from k8s metafile and automatically register the services for ONAP components.

-4. Portal
+Portal

-ONAP delivers a single, consistent user experience to both design-time and run-time environments, based on the user's role.
+ONAP delivers a single, consistent user experience to both design time and runtime environments, based on the user's role.
 Role changes are configured within a single ONAP instance.

 This user experience is managed by the ONAP Portal, which provides access to design, analytics and operational control/administration functions via a shared, role-based menu or dashboard.
-The portal architecture provides web-based capabilities such as application onboarding and management, centralized access management, and dashboards, as well as hosted application widgets.
+The portal architecture provides web-based capabilities such as application onboarding and management, centralized access management through the Authentication and Authorization Framework, and dashboards, as well as hosted application widgets.